icopy-site/awesome-cn/docs/awesome/awesome-youtubers.md

 ## Competitive programming

-Most of the companies interview process involves coding challenges.
-Competitive programming is like a sports held over the Internet where programmers will compete with each other.
-The below list contains some of the channels you can follow to brush up your competitive programming skills.
+This category contains some of the channels you can follow to get advice in order to gain experience and increase your competitive programming skills.

 [<img align="left" height="94px" width="94px" alt="Channel's avatar" src="https://yt3.ggpht.com/ytc/AMLnZu-vxWUfyxiYaed6g7no_ja24Sk4bOQvqy3vOA=s176-c-k-c0x00ffffff-no-rj"/>](https://www.youtube.com/user/tusharroy2525)